-This post was written several years back, but I wanted to re-post it to the blog to reminisce about back’n the day during my stint at Sushi Den in or around 2001? (wow, 16 years ago).
+Several years back, I wrote this up, but I wanted to re-post it to the blog to reminisce about back’n the day during my stint at Sushi Den in or around 2001?
+Wow, 16 years ago.

 Almost two decades later, Sushi Den is still going strong, and they now operate two neighboring locations Izakaya Den and Ototo.

 After the Dotcom bust in the early 2000s, I finally decided to do what I had always wanted to do, which was to work in the restaurant industry.
 The only thing that deterred me was the thought of making 4x’s less money.I also learned how comfortable shoes mattered.

 There have been some small edits to the original posting.

 - 1 year – about the amount of time I worked here.

 - 55 hours – worked almost each pay period.